 Review of Coral Discoverer

-MV Coral Discoverer cruise ship is a unique (mega yacht-like) expedition vessel operating on Oceania and Australia roundtrip itineraries leaving from Cairns (Queensland, Australia).
+MV Coral Discoverer cruise ship is a unique (superyacht-like) expedition vessel operating on Oceania and Australia roundtrip itineraries leaving from Cairns (Queensland Australia).
 Coral Discoverer cruise itineraries include Australia's "Top End", Kimberley, also New Zealand, Melanesia (Oceania), Papua New Guinea, Indonesia.

 Previously known as "Oceanic Discoverer" (until June 2015,), this 72-passenger ship is fully registered under SOLAS Convention (international maritime treaty for safety at sea).
 Launched in 2005, the vessel was the first Australian owned, flagged and staffed cruise passenger ship to attain certificate for full SOLAS compliance.

 Coral Expeditions itineraries feature sailing around deserted islands and pristine reefs beyond the reach of day trippers and larger ships.
 The company's Great Barrier Reef (Coral Sea) cruise itineraries depart from the Queensland ports Darwin to Cairns, each offering a snapshot of the diverse ecosystem of the marine park.